MKand/SpeechToText/Readme.md

    https://console.cloud.google.com/cloud-build
    ```

-   > This step can take up to an hour to complete.
+   > This step can take around 20 minutes to complete.

 ## What infrastructure is deployed